 Filing Federal Tax Returns as a Multiple-Member LLC

 For a multi-member LLC, each member files their share of income on a personal tax return.
-The LLC must file an informational return on a Form 1065, U.S. Partnership Return of Income, including a Schedule K-1.
-The Schedule K-1 is used to report the profits and losses that pass through to the members.
+The LLC must file an informational return on Form 1065, U.S. Partnership Return of Income, including a Schedule K-1.
+The Schedule K-1 is used to report the total income and losses that pass through to the members.
 Each member must then report that information on their personal Form 1040 tax return and attach a Schedule E, Supplemental Income and Loss.

 Paying Estimated Taxes